danol0/sudoku-py/README.md

 - Wide range of allowed puzzle formats
 - Detailed puzzle validation that provides relevant feedback for invalid puzzles
 - Customizable solver options
+- Detection of unsolvable puzzles or those with multiple solutions
+- Robust and helpful error messages
 - Ability to save solutions to file
-- Robust and helpful error messages
+- Easy to use as a package or from the command line
+- Detailed HTML documentation

 ## Docker
 This project can be run in a Docker container.
 To build the container, from the root directory of the project run: